 One of the most basic formulas for managing products and data in Excel.

-The SUM formula lets you add up values in a row or column simply by selecting the last cell in the desired row or column and pressing Alt+.
+The SUM formula allows you to add up values in a row or column simply by selecting the last cell in the desired row or column and pressing Alt+.

-The aforementioned basic formula can be made slightly more sophisticated: with SUMIF you can add up all the values that meet certain criteria.
+The SUM formula can be expanded with SUMIF, which enables you to add up all the values that meet certain set criteria.
 For example, the total value of products for a specific customer, or the total sales for a product in a particular channel.

 This is another basic function for adding up, subtracting, multiplying or dividing products from a range.
 You can use it to calculate average shipments and returns, average sales prices by product or profit margins for each product.

-It’s essential to manage the number of units for each product that comes into your inventory.
-This will prevent any disparities between the numbers from your sales channels and your actual inventory, and will allow you to manage your stock level appropriately.
+Managing the number of units for each product that arrives into your inventory is essential to avoid any disparities between the numbers from your sales channels and your actual inventory.
+With this formula you can manage your stock level appropriately.

 =SUMIF(INCOMINGS[PRODUCT CODE];[@[PRODUCT CODE]];INCOMINGS[QUANTITY])

-The second key part of inventory management is the quantity of stock sold and shipped, to avoid overselling problems.
+The counterpart to INCOMING STOCK, this formula measures the quantity of stock sold and shipped, to avoid overselling issues.

-The two earlier values can be applied to another formula that enables you to manage the current stock level for each type of product in your inventory.
+The two previous values can be applied to this formula which enables you to manage the current stock level for each type of product in your inventory.

-These are other basic formulas for browsing your inventory in Excel, particularly useful if you have a lot of products or SKUs.
+These are other basic formulas for browsing your inventory in Excel, and are particularly helpful if you have a large catalog of SKUs.

 =FIND(TEXT,WITHIN_TEXT,[START_NUMBER]) OR =SEARCH(TEXT,WITHIN_TEXT,[START_NUMBER])